"One Small Step

-one small step can change your life If you have ever felt fed up with your own life as you know it and have decided to make a drastic change, you know it's not as easy as it looks in your head.
-"Right, enough, from tomorrow I start a new diet/stop smoking/exercise daily/___" (fill in the gap).
+If you have ever felt fed up with your own life as you know it and have decided to make a drastic change, you know it's not as easy as you see it in your head.

 Before you realize, you have drifted back into an old behaviour; you've had a couple of pieces of cake, about seven cigarettes, are sitting on the couch watching TV, or ___ (fill in the gap).

 So giving up is just the easiest thing to do, given the obvious lack of results.
-Don't give up, though - I'm jumping up and down in excitement at sharing the kaizen technique with you as explained in "One small step can change your life".
+Don't give up, though - I'm jumping up and down in excitement at sharing the kaizen technique with you as explained in 'One small step can change your life'.

-So what is the kaizen technique?
+What is the kaizen technique?

 Simply put, it consists in taking the smallest action towards a goal.